argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

 Change elasticsearch index analyzers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As default, for index text fields, rubrix use the `standard` analyzer and the `whitespace` for accurate text searches.
-If those analyzers does not feat your data, you can change by using the environment variables `RUBRIX_DEFAULT_ES_SEARCH_ANALYZER` and `RUBRIX_EXACT_ES_SEARCH_ANALYZER`.
+By default, for indexing text fields, Rubrix uses the `standard` analyzer for general search and the `whitespace` analyzer for more exact queries (required by certain rules in the weak supervision module).
+ If those analyzers don't fit your use case, you can change them using the following environment variables:
+`RUBRIX_DEFAULT_ES_SEARCH_ANALYZER` and `RUBRIX_EXACT_ES_SEARCH_ANALYZER`.

 Note that provided analyzers names should be defined as built-in ones.
-If you want to use a customized analyzer, you should create it inside an index_template matching the rubrix index names (`.rubrix*.records-v0), and then provide the analyzer name using the convenient environment variable.
+If you want to use a customized analyzer, you should create it inside an index_template matching Rubrix index names (`.rubrix*.records-v0), and then provide the analyzer name using the specific environment variable.

 Deploy to aws instance using docker-machine